kyagi/rod/README.md

 # What is this?
-Rod is REPLs On Docker.
+Rod is *REPLs On Docker*.
 Use rod for your better programming experience.

 # Supporting Languages and REPLs